 }

-The below function is independent of the time keeping but always cycles in three screens which helps user.
-As we are keeping a care to patients lets print a greeting message as we know that emotional support is very helpful in healing patients in more quick time.
+The function below is independent of the time keeping, but always cycles through three screens, which help the user.
+As we are taking care of patients, let's print a greeting message as we know that emotional support is very helpful in healing patients in more quicker time.
 You can choose your own creative message.
 Let’s print a message as “Stay healthy, Get well soon”.

-The second screen is for giving instruction to patients as “Press buttons for reminder..”.
-The Third screen is used to simply show current date and time.
+The second screen is for giving instructions to patients as “Press buttons for reminder.”.
+The Third screen is used to simply show the current date and time.

 void changeScreen() { //function for Screen Cycling